 The Company's Code of Regulations provides that thirty-three and one-third percent (33 1/3%) of the Company's shares entitled to vote be present in person or by proxy at any meeting shall constitute a quorum for purposes of holding the meeting and conducting business.
-As of January 1, 2020, there were 11,136,935 shares of the Company's common stock, without par value ("Common Stock") outstanding, of which 88,450 shares are subject to restricted stock grants, the holders of which shares are entitled to vote such shares.
-Each of the holders of the outstanding shares and restricted stock grants totaling 11,136,935 shares are entitled to one vote per share, subject to the right to vote cumulatively in the election of directors, if properly implemented.
+As of January 1, 2021, there were 11,197,544-shares of the Company's common stock, without par value ("Common Stock") outstanding, of which 88,226 shares are subject to restricted stock grants, the holders of which shares are entitled to vote such shares.
+Each of the holders of the outstanding shares and restricted stock grants totaling 11,197,544 shares are entitled to one vote per share, subject to the right to vote cumulatively in the election of directors, if properly implemented.
 Your shares are counted as present at the meeting if you:

-- are present and vote in person at the meeting; or - have properly submitted a proxy card or have voted electronically or by telephone prior to the meeting.
+- participate in the Annual Meeting via live webcast and vote electronically over the internet at www.virtualshareholdermeeting.com/FMAO2021; or - have properly submitted a proxy card or have voted electronically or by telephone prior to the meeting.